Hybrid Pooling with LLMs via Relevance Context Learning: Hybrid Pooling for LLM-based Judgement

 Standard ICL is sensitive to both example selection and prompt length.
 Using only relevant examples consistently outperforms random mixtures of relevant and non-relevant examples.
 While performance improves when increasing from one to two examples, adding more examples often leads to diminishing or even negative returns, particularly for collections with long documents (e.g., TREC-8), where the LLM’s context window is quickly exhausted.
 These effects are consistent with recent findings on \emph{lost-in-the-middle} and order sensitivity in long-context reasoning, which show that LLMs struggle to attend uniformly across long inputs and may underutilize examples placed away from the beginning or end of the prompt~\cite{Liu2024,Liao2025}.

 The comparison between ICL and ICL Relevant is particularly instructive.
-On DL-19 with three shots, basic ICL achieves 0.8713 F1, whereas ICL Relevant reaches 0.8911 F1, corresponding to a 2.3\% improvement.
-The gap is even larger in terms of MCC (0.8890 vs.\ 0.9236, a 3.9\% improvement), indicating that restricting examples to relevant documents produces judgments with stronger discriminative power.
+On DL-19 with three shots under depth-$k$ pooling, basic ICL achieves 0.8559 F1, whereas ICL Relevant reaches 0.8753 F1, corresponding to a 2.3\% improvement.
+The gap is even larger in terms of MCC (0.8890 vs.\ 0.9236, a 3.9\% improvement), indicating that restricting examples to relevant documents produces judgements with stronger discriminative power.
 These results suggest that both the content and ordering of examples play a critical role in ICL effectiveness, and that increasing prompt length alone does not guarantee improved performance.

 Zero-shot performance provides an important baseline, illustrating what LLMs can achieve without any topic-specific guidance.
 Across all collections, zero-shot prompting performs substantially worse than ICL-based approaches.
-The gap is most pronounced on TREC-8, where zero-shot achieves only 0.5204 F1 compared to 0.7759 for ICL Relevant (1 shot), representing a 49\% relative improvement.
-This confirms that even minimal guidance about topic-specific relevance criteria can substantially improve LLM judgment quality, particularly for long and complex documents.
+The gap is most pronounced on TREC-8, where zero-shot achieves 0.5154 F1 compared to 0.7677 for ICL Relevant (1 shot) under depth-$k$ pooling, representing a 49\% relative improvement.
+This confirms that even minimal guidance about topic-specific relevance criteria can substantially improve LLM judgement quality, particularly for long and complex documents.

-When compared against human-only pooling baselines (top-3 depth-$k$ judgements), LLM-based approaches reach approximately 70--85\% of human MCC performance on collections with shorter documents (DL-19 and DL-20), but drop to around 85--88\% on TREC-8.
-This performance gap highlights the persistent challenges posed by long documents, while also demonstrating that hybrid pooling with LLMs is already practical and effective for a wide range of realistic evaluation scenarios.
+When compared against human-only pooling baselines (top-3 depth-$k$ judgements), LLM-based approaches are competitive in MCC on DL-19 and DL-20, and they remain below the strongest human baseline on TREC-8.
+This pattern highlights the persistent challenge of long-document assessment while also indicating that hybrid pooling with LLMs is already practical for many realistic evaluation scenarios.

 Finally, Figure~\ref{fig:boxplots} illustrates the variability of F1 scores at the query level under the ICL 1-shot configuration.
 For each query, ten independent executions were performed, where one in-context example was randomly selected from the pool of documents.
 The box-and-whisker plots show the distribution of pairwise differences in F1 scores across these executions.
 The results reveal substantial variability for many queries, indicating that performance is highly sensitive to the particular choice of in-context examples.
 This level of instability is concerning from a reliability perspective, as it suggests that dataset construction or evaluation outcomes may vary significantly depending on arbitrary sampling decisions rather than systematic methodological factors.